Jolgeh-ye Mazhan Rural District

 Jolgeh-ye Mazhan Rural District (دهستان جلگه ماژان) is in Jolgeh-ye Mazhan District of Khusf County, South Khorasan province, Iran.
+Its capital is the village of Mazhan.

+Demographics

+Population

-At the National Census of 2006, its population (as a part of the former Khusf District of Birjand County) was 4,280 in 1,220 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Khusf District of Birjand County) was 4,280 in 1,220 households.
 There were 4,536 inhabitants in 1,360 households at the following census of 2011.

-At the most recent census of 2016, the population of the rural district was 3,520 in 1,170 households, by which time the district had been separated from the county and Khusf County established with two new districts.
-The largest of its 89 villages was Mazhan, with 476 people.
+The 2016 census measured the population of the rural district as 3,520 in 1,170 households, by which time the district had been separated from the county in the establishment of Khusf County.
+The rural district was transferred to the new Jolgeh-ye Mazhan District.
+The most populous of its 89 villages was Mazhan, with 476 people.